Skin Cancer Support

 What this work is

-It is the same relational, depth-oriented, psychologically serious work I do with everyone, directed specifically at what a diagnosis like this actually does to a person.
-To how you understand yourself.
-To how you move through relationships.
-To what you thought you knew about your life and your body and your future.
+This is the same relational, depth-oriented, psychologically serious work I do with everyone, directed at what a diagnosis like this actually does to a person.
+Not just to your prognosis or your treatment plan, but to how you understand yourself.
+To the role you'd been living as before the diagnosis interrupted it.
+To what you actually know about yourself, separate from what the situation is requiring you to perform.

-Some of what surfaces after a diagnosis is directly about the cancer.
-Some of it turns out to be older than the cancer, things the diagnosis cracked open that were waiting.
-Both are worth attending to.
-We follow what is actually there, not a predetermined map of what cancer patients are supposed to feel.
+Some of what surfaces is directly about the cancer.
+Some of it turns out to be older than the cancer, things the diagnosis cracked open that were already there, waiting for a moment exactly this serious to finally get some attention.
+Both matter.
+We follow what's actually present, not a predetermined map of what you're supposed to be feeling.

 What you will find here